 These are the Kopi Luwak coffee beans.
 This coffee variety originates from Indonesia and is famous for its unique origin story.
 The Kopi Luwak coffee beans are collected from the faeces of palm civets.
 Afterwards, they are thoroughly cleaned, washed and processed using traditional coffee processing methods.
 Even though such coffee processing is highly unusual, it gives the drink a singular flavour.
 Due to the natural fermentation in the gastrointestinal tract of a civet, coffee loses its bitterness and its taste becomes exceptionally rich.
 Notes of soil, wild jungle, nuts and chocolate can be felt in the aroma of Kopi Luwak.
 This limited edition, particularly rare coffee variety is one of the most expensive products found in our assortment.
 Attempts to counterfeit this coffee are pretty frequent.
 The real Kopi Luwak coffee always has certificates that authenticate its origin.
-You can find this coffee in the coffee assortment of “Coffee Friend”.

 Impact of the coffee cultivation region on the drink’s taste

 It is said that the best conditions for coffee cultivation are found along the equator, so the number of countries with coffee plantations is extremely limited.
 This part of the world is known as “the coffee belt”.
 Nevertheless, local coffee farmers always consider the properties of soil and climate, and choose plant species that give the largest yield.
 You might be surprised by this, but there are as many as 150 arabica coffee varieties in the world, while robusta varieties amount to around 50.
 This is why coffee grown in each separate region has different flavours and aromas.
 Here are a few examples of different coffee beans cultivated in separate parts of the world: